-Scientists believe terpenes help create a better experience through a phenomenon called the entourage effect.
-The entourage effect describes how a combination of two chemical compounds may act together to produce a stronger effect than either compound alone.
+Scientists believe terpenes help create a better cannabis experience through a phenomenon called the entourage effect.
+The entourage effect describes how a combination of two chemical compounds (here they’re terpenes and cannabinoids) may act together to produce a stronger effect than either compound alone.

 Healers have used a-pinene for centuries.
 They’d scrape bark from coniferous trees, make a resin, and use this to treat people with congestion or parasitic infections.
 The Dutch would also use alpha pinene-containing juniper berries to make healing tonics.

-Judging from the research, a small amount of alpha-pinene goes a long way:
+However, judging from the research, a small amount of alpha-pinene goes a long way today.

 Let’s dive into each one.